bartventer/gorm-multitenancy/README.md

   <sub><small>Photo by <a href="https://github.com/ashleymcnamara">Ashley McNamara</a>, via <a href="https://github.com/ashleymcnamara/gophers">ashleymcnamara/gophers</a> (CC BY-NC-SA 4.0)</small></sub>
 </p>

-## Introduction
+## Overview

-Gorm-multitenancy is a Go package that provides a framework for implementing multitenancy in applications using GORM.
+Gorm-multitenancy provides a framework for implementing multitenancy in Go applications.
+It simplifies the development and management of multi-tenant applications by offering functionalities for tenant-specific and shared model migrations, alongside thorough tenant management.
+Central to this package is its ability to abstract multitenancy complexities, presenting a unified, database-agnostic API that integrates seamlessly with GORM.

 ## Multitenancy Approaches